 Using the regression parameter estimates from one of your models (tell which one you use), what is the estimate of the true mean LDL among a population of subjects who die within 5 years?
 How does this compare to the corresponding estimate from problem 1?

 The mean LDL among those who died within 5 years is 118.7 mg/dL.
-As mentioned in 2b, the result here is as same as in problem 1.
+As mentioned in 2b, the result here is as same as in problem 1.Which model?-1 2-1=1

 Using the regression parameter estimates from one of your models (tell which one you use), what is a confidence interval for the true mean LDL among a population of subjects who die within 5 years?
 How does this compare to the corresponding estimate from problem 1?
 Explain the source of any differences.